A look at the design, market and legacy of Victorian pottery

 There are no lack of representations of the elephant in majolica.

-The most spectacular would have to be the two Minton gold covered majolica elephants in the window of Thomas Goode & Sons store in the Mayfair section of London.
+The most spectacular would have to be the two Minton gold covered majolica elephants with howdahs in the window of Thomas Goode & Sons store in the Mayfair section of London.
 Created and displayed at the Paris 1889 International Exhibition, the elephants are the largest existing pieces of majolica in the world, standing at over seven feet tall!
 After the Exhibition, Goode purchased the elephants and placed them in the shop's window where they have remained for 123 years.
 Of course, that's not to say that the elephants aren't for sale because they are.
 The price tag: a cool €6 million.
 (That's about $9 million.)

 Other majolica elephants pale in comparison to the Goode elephants but for the majority of us, these smaller elephants will do just fine.